-Never trust a book by its cover (also never trust the NYT bestsellers list).
-Sorry to take a potshot at the gray lady but, I call bullshit on this book.
-Not only is it not a guide, but it is not as “surprisingly cheerful” (I call it flippant privileged ignorance) or “laugh out loud funny” (more laugh out loud at the way old systems of ignoring aging are perpetuated) or a “fresh assessment of a generation” (nothing fresh here, we all already knew that accomplished yt boomer males were this self absorbed).
+Never trust a book by its cover.
+Not only is “Old Age A Beginner’s Guide” not a guide, but it is not as “surprisingly cheerful” (I call it calloused and flippant) or “laugh out loud funny” (more like a bitter choking laugh at the way American cultural norms of glossing over aging are perpetuated) or a “fresh assessment of a generation” (nothing fresh here, we all already knew that accomplished boomers were this self absorbed) as the reviewers proclaim.

 OABG was written by the acclaimed and accomplished writer/editor Michael Kinsley.
-He founded Slate (you know that vaguely tech magazine you see in airport bookstores) and has served as a columnist and editor at the most notable magazines of late like The New Republic, The Economist, and Vanity Fair.
+He founded Slate magazine and has served as a columnist and editor at the most notable magazines of late like The New Republic, The Economist, and Vanity Fair.

 Kinsley was diagnosed with Parkinson’s disease in 1993 at the age of 43 and until this book was published in 2016, was largely under the radar as a public figure with Parkinson.
-He notes at the outset of the book that it would be more about baby boomers than about Parkinson’s and at that, I should have put the book right down!
+He notes at the outset of the book that it would be more about baby boomers than about Parkinson’s and at that sentence, I should have put the book down!

-I found the few moments when he wrote about denial and the fear of losing work because of Parkinson’s to be the realest parts of his book.
-I could relate because I know that my father was in a deep state of denial as he faced escalating and worsening symptoms.
-The difference is my father actually lost his job and quit another after he stopped driving due to accidents.
-Maybe if my father had picked up this book the small gems about the symptoms, treatment, and future for people of Parkinson’s buried in Kinsley’s out of touch, self aggrandizing history would have reached him.
+Instead, I read on to my increasing annoyance.
+I felt out of sync with Kinsley’s “humor” and alienated by his privilege.
+I found the few moments where he wrote about denial and the fear of losing work because of Parkinson’s to be the realest parts of his book.
+I know my father was in a deep state of denial as he faced escalating and worsening symptoms.
+The deeper my father climbed into denial the more it hurt him.
+He was fired and quit another job due to his declining health.
+Maybe reading this book would have normalized some of my father’s experiences and encouraged him to acknowledge the symptoms, pursue timely treatment, and envision the possibilities for his future as a person with Parkinson’s.

 The Highlight Reel